-The general studies honors program is a grouping of interdisciplinary courses stressing independent research, writing and discussion.
-Honors courses, exclusive of HONR 351, 352, 353 will satisfy general studies requirements for the baccalaureate degree.
-Although a separate track in general studies, the honors program is a part of general studies and not a major or minor in itself.
-Students who complete a minimum of 30 quarter hours of honors courses will be designated as "General Studies Honors Graduates."
+The general studies honors program is a group of interdisciplinary courses stressing independent research, writing and discussion.
+All honors courses, except HONR 351, 352, 353, will satisfy general studies requirements for the baccalaureate degree.
+The honors program is a separate track of general studies and not a major or a minor in itself.
+Students successfully completing the honors program are given a six quarter hour tuition grant and designation as a "General Studies Honor Graduate" upon graduation.
+Honors courses have a flavor distinctly different from the regular general studies courses for the following reasons: 1) Primary source material is used more extensively than textbooks to enhance the development of independent thinking; 2) An interdisciplinary approach is used to stress the unity of knowledge; 3) The classes are more personalized and typically are small.